opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 <a href="https://www.oreilly.com/library/view/badass-making-users/9781491919057/"><img class="t-cover-img" src="https://learning.oreilly.com/library/cover/9781491919057/250w/" alt="Badass: Making Users Awesome"></a>

-Imagine you’re in a game with one objective: a bestselling product or service.
+Imagine you are in a game with one objective: deliver a bestselling product or service.
 The rules?
 No marketing budget, no PR stunts, and it must be sustainably successful.
 No short-term fads.

-This is not a game of chance.
-It is a game of skill and strategy.

-And it begins with a single question: given competing products of equal pricing, promotion, and perceived quality, why does one outsell the others?

-The answer doesn’t live in the sustainably successful products or services.
-The answer lives in those who use them.

 Our goal is to craft a strategy for creating successful users.
 And that strategy is full of surprising, counter-intuitive, and astonishingly simple techniques that don’t depend on a massive marketing or development budget.
 Techniques typically overlooked by even the most well-funded, well-staffed product teams.
 Every role is a key player in this game: Product development, engineering, marketing, user experience, support -- everyone on the team.